NickHoward1/Azure-Audit-Logs---KQL/README.md

 | where OperationNameValue endswith "DELETE" and ActivityStatusValue == "Success"
 | summarize number_of_records = count() by Caller, ActivityStatusValue
 | where number_of_records > resource_threshold`

+<b>Screenshot1:</b> Shows how I use KQL to retrieve all logs from one single IP address.<br>
+<b>Screenshot2:</b> Shows how I can export logs if I need to send the raw data to seniors.<br>
+<b>Screenshot3:</b> Shows how I adjust the time range to make sure the search retrieves the correct data for a certain time period.<br>